Back to Event Overview

 Session 04

-Panel discussion and Q&A with all speakers moderated by Janne Ryan and Peter Salhani on the question of how architecture can build resilience in the regions.
+Public panel discussion moderated by Janne Ryan and Peter Salhani on the question of how architecture can build resilience in the regions.

 Event Wrap Up & RAA Thanks